jyoti7770/netflix_project/README.md

 - Content Distribution: The dataset contains 60% movies and 40% TV shows with varying ratings and genres.

-- Common Ratings: Insights into the most common ratings TV-MA provide an understanding of the content's target audience.
+- Common Ratings: Insights into the most common ratings TV-MA (TV-Mature Audience) specifically designed for adults and may not be suitable for children under 17,provide an understanding of the content's target audience.

 - Geographical Insights: The Top 5 Countries and the average content releases by India highlight regional content distribution.